 - Campus: Okanagan

-- Faculty: Irving K. Barber School of Arts and Sciences
+- Faculty: Irving K. Barber Faculty of Arts and Social Sciences

 - Degree: Bachelor of Arts

-- 4 yrs Length
+- Length 4 yrs

 Experiential learning and research

 In your coursework, you have abundant research opportunities, especially in upper-level courses.
 You have the option of two directed studies courses, where you will undertake a supervised investigation of an assigned topic, culminating in a major term paper.

 - Roger Watts Advocacy Debates

-- Irving K. Barber School of Arts and Sciences Undergraduate Research Conference
+- Irving K. Barber Faculty of Arts and Social Sciences Undergraduate Research Awards